Individual and Unit Conduct Policies

 Choose a Nom de Guerre

 All unit members are required to choose a French nom de guerre (alias) to use at events, including a first and last name (a confirmation name is also optional but recommended).
-Unit members are encouraged to choose a last name from the rolls of those who actually served in the 151e RI.
-A short listing can be found here.
+Unit members are encouraged to choose a last name from the rolls of those who actually served in the le Quinze-Un ("One-Fifty-One").
+A listing of those killed in the ranks of the 151e can be found here.
 Otherwise, scroll through the pages of the Campaign History of the 151 RI starting here and look through the names of the casualties (highlighted in gray).

 All unit members are highly encouraged to learn some basic French.
 The language barrier will always plague us as native English-speakers.
 Ideally though a basic proficiency should eventually be had by all unit members.
 The first place to begin is to obtain a French-English dictionary.
 Military glossaries of the French army and poilu slang can be found on the Links page.
 "La Pilule Amère" is another convenient source for these terms.
 Compiled lists of these are usually sent out to all unit members in advance of an event.
 At first it may seem incongruous using only fragments of French while speaking normally in English, but a language is learned gradually--acclimate yourself in such a way.
 Even if one knows the requisite "bonjour" and "comment allez-vous", this is at least a start.
 Also, unit members are reminded to always substitute in the French word when referring to items of their kit, instead of using the English term.
 French terms for gear and uniforms can be found in the various pages of the Gear section.